Pirates vs. Mariners Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- Luis Castillo (3-2) will take the mound for the Mariners, his 11th start of the season.
+- The Mariners' Marco Gonzales (4-1) will make his 10th start of the season.

-- He has earned a quality start four times in 10 starts this season.
+- He has earned a quality start four times in nine starts this season.

-- Castillo has 10 starts in a row of five innings or more.
+- Gonzales has started nine games this season, and he's lasted five or more innings seven times.
+He averages 4.9 innings per appearance.

 |Opponent